 The people at the top of your sales funnel are in the awareness phase.
-They are rarely ready to buy until they understand more about their problem.
+They are rarely ready to buy until they better understand their problem.
 This usually leads to long-tail keyword searches with informational intent such as “why are my pores big” and “how can I reduce my pores?”
-The people conducting these searches are gathering information.
-They have no apparent knowledge or awareness of any pore-reduction cream.
+The people behind these searches are gathering information.
+They have no apparent knowledge of cream that reduces pore size.

 The “consideration” search shows more intent to buy.
-It can indicate criteria, it can compare, and it can seek confirmation.
+It can indicate criteria, intent to compare, and seek confirmation.
 Example searches include: “best skin products for pore reduction”, “(product a) versus (product b)”, and “(product a) reviews”.

-Understanding the three levels helps you decide bid amounts.
-Most of the time you want your shopping ads to show for consideration and intention searches.
+You want your shopping ads to show for a lot of consideration and intention searches.
 Awareness searches can be as profitable as lower funnel searches if you pay less for their clicks.
-Awareness searches are also well-suited to lead people through a search ad to a blog post or piece of content that answers their question.
-If your campaigns have a lot of awareness and consideration searches, but few intention searches, your ROAS and volume is likely to be lower than otherwise.
+Awareness searches are generally better targeted with a search ad to a blog post or piece of content that answers their question.
+If your campaigns have a lot of awareness and consideration searches, but few intention searches, your ROAS and transaction volume through Google Ads will be low.

-Chances are, you have a number of competitors in mind who sell the same or similar products.
-However, this list of competitors could look different to the competitors on Google Shopping.
-Your competitors on Google Shopping have shopping ads appear on searches that could bring you sales.
+Chances are you know a number of competitors who sell the same, or similar, products as you.
+However, this list of competitors can look different to the competitors on Google Shopping.

-Understanding what your competitors do on Google Shopping lets you gauge another force that affects the purchase-choice of prospective customers.
-Even if your campaigns and feed is set up with all the best practices, not every searcher will click on your ad.
-Clicks will still go to a competitor.
+Knowing your competitors and what they do on Google Shopping lets you gauge another force that affects the purchase choice of prospective customers.
+Even if your shopping or Performance Max campaign could be perfectly set up, not every searcher will click your ads.
+Clicks will always go to competitors.

-It’s important to monitor competitor prices, the appearance of their ads, and the keywords they show for.
+Monitor competitor prices, the appearance of their ads, and the keywords they show for.
 What exactly are your competitors doing?
 Is there something you could do more of in your campaigns?
 Are they doing anything opposite to best practice that hints your campaigns could perform better?
-Understanding the answers to these questions and applying the findings to your campaigns gives you a competitive advantage.
+The answers to these questions let you eat at their competitive advantage.

 You may find a competitor neglecting one of their product ranges.
 They may not promote it as well as they could or be avoiding ads for it altogether.
 You may have found there are a lot of searches for this product thanks to the keyword planner, giving you the opportunity to tap into more search volume by optimising relevant products.

 With that said, let’s identify your competitors.
-There are some additional paid tools like SEM Rush not mentioned here, but at this stage of gauging competition for an existing store, a deep competitor dive is excessive.
+There are some additional paid tools like Semrush not mentioned here, but at this stage of gauging competition, a deep competitor dive is excessive.

 Sometimes spotting your competition may not be as easy as searching your keywords in Google.
 If you already run ads, a Google search may bring up your products and inadvertently skew your ad data.
 Perhaps you want to eye-down competition in a different country, but you get served local ads.
-A competitor may focus on targeting only mobile devices such that sitting in your office on the laptop looking at search results causes you to miss them.
-To solve this, Google have a useful tool.
+A competitor may bid more on mobile devices, such that sitting in your office on the laptop looking at search results causes you to miss their ads.
+To solve this, Google has a useful tool.

 Ad Preview and Diagnosis Tool

-The Ad Preview and Diagnosis Tool is within the Google Ads interface.
-It is version of the Google search engine results page.
-Type in your products or the keywords you may target.
-The tool does not skew your stats.
+The Ad Preview and Diagnosis Tool is within Google Ads.
+The tool is a version of the Google search engine results.
+It does not affect advertiser spend or stats.
 The big advantage is you can set the location and device, which is great for discovering competitors and their prices in other countries.

 Be mindful of the time you spend analysing competitors.
 Look at the market on a regular basis, but keep focused on serving your customers through your company’s vision.
 Your customers need to be the ones who ultimately shape your business; not competitors.